alessandro-maccario/alessandro-maccario.github.io/content/blogs/2024-12-24_how-to-start-blogging-with-hugo.md

 ### Publish your blog on gh-pages

 And now, what?
 After you have built your own blog _locally_, you can think of showing it to the world.
 But how?
-Here, the **gh-pages** comes into _action_.
+Here, the **gh-pages** come into _action_.
 Because we are not using _Jekyll_ as a SSG (Static Site Generator), the [About GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#types-of-github-pages-sites) page suggests to use the **GitHub Actions** in order to publish our _Hugo_ website.

 You can follow the [Host on GitHub Pages](https://gohugo.io/hosting-and-deployment/hosting-on-github/) how-to for hosting and deployment to understand what are the necessary steps to easily and freely host your own blog online.